Are Construction Companies Tax Exempt?

 4. National Social Insurance Trust Fund:

 This is a government compensation scheme that provides compensation to insured employees who suffer from occupational injuries or disabilities that occur at work or during the course of employment, regardless of whether the employee is at the usual place of business.
 The scheme’s funding is based on one percent of Employers’ payroll.
-The Employer has the responsibility for payment, which must be made when due.
+The employer is responsible for payment, which must be made when due.
 After payment, a certificate of conformity for that year is provided and must be renewed each year.

 5. Real Estate Development Association of Nigeria (REDAN):